Holbox Island Fishing

 Golf Cart at Holbox Island

-Hotels: Hotel nights are on your own and not included in the package.
-Hotel recommendations are listed in our information packet.
+Hotel nights are not included in the package, but recommendations are provided in our confirmation packet.

-Meals: Boxed lunches are provided on the boat.
-Breakfast will most likely be at your hotel, and dinner is on your own, with many interesting restaurants in the village.
+Meals: While boxed lunches are provided on the boat, breakfast is typically enjoyed at your hotel, and dinners are on your own at one of the many inviting restaurants in the village.

 Getting to Holbox Island:

-You’ll fly to Cancun, Mexico.
-The international airport is serviced by all major U.S. airlines.
-You'll take a ground transfer from the airport to Chicquila, about a two-hour and 30-minute drive through the Yucatan jungle.
-(The ground transfer is about $300.00 roundtrip for one to two guests.)
-In Chicquila, you'll purchase a $12.00 ticket for the 30-minute ferry ride to Holbox Island.
-If your hotel does not offer a shuttle, you may hire a taxi for the short ride to your accommodations.
+You’ll fly into Cancún, Mexico, with the international airport serviced by all major U.S. airlines.
+From there, a ground transfer takes you through the Yucatán jungle to the port town of Chiquilá—about a two-and-a-half-hour drive.
+(Roundtrip transfers cost approximately $400 for one to two guests.)
+In Chiquilá, you’ll purchase a ferry ticket (about $36 roundtrip) for the 30-minute ride to Holbox Island.
+If your hotel does not provide a shuttle, taxis are available for the short ride to your accommodations.

 Design Your Package: